InDieTasten/indietasten.github.io/_posts/2020-08-18-i-have-a-dream-about-secrets.md

 Want to test a feature branch?
 Select your preferred build definition.
 Select an environment, done.

-As a bonus, you also have increase confidence, that moving a code version from one environment to another won't introduce additional changes, that may have happened in the target environment branch before.
+As a bonus, you also have increased confidence, that moving a code version from one environment to another won't introduce additional changes, that may have happened in the target environment branch before.

-Of couse you still need to communicate about who is putting what into which environment.
+Of course you still need to communicate about who is putting what into which environment.
 Unless you can dynamically provision new environments, but that's a dream for another night.